1913 Nobel Prize in Literature: Prize decision

-Contenders for the 1913 prize included Thomas Hardy, Anatole France and Rabindranath Tagore.
+Considered for the 1913 prize included Thomas Hardy, Anatole France and Rabindranath Tagore.
 The candidacy of Hardy, nominated by 97 members of the Royal Society of Literature, were dismissed by the committee on the grounds that his writing were considered too "pessimistic" to be in line with the Nobel prize donor Alfred Nobel's will.
-Similarly, France was considered a "sceptic", although he was eventually awarded the prize.
-The committee had only received one nomination for Tagore, and despite that Tagore was only known to the members of Swedish Academy in a few English translations he was awarded the prize.
+Similarly, France was considered a "sceptic", although he was eventually awarded the prize several years later.
+In their report to the Swedish Academy, the committee recommended two other French writers as worthy of the prize, historian Ernest Lavisse and, in particular, literary critic and author Émile Fauget.
+Academy member Verner von Heidenstam however argued that the Academy should primarily award fiction writers and successfully advocated that Tagore should be awarded.

+Poems of the newly nominated Tagore read in English translation was described by the Nobel committee as "a surprise of a peculiar kind".
 Committee member Per Hallström declared in a report that "...no poet in Europe since the death of Goethe in 1832 can rival Tagore....".
 To the poet Verner von Heidenstam, himself awarded in 1916, Tagore was the "discovering [of] a great name".

+On 13 November 1913 the Swedish Academy decided that that year's Nobel Prize in Literature should be awarded to Rabindranath Tagore "because of his profoundly sensitive, fresh and beautiful verse, by which, with consummate skill, he has made his poetic thought, expressed in his own English words, a part of the literature of the West."

 Reactions

 The choice of Rabindranath Tagore received intense reactions and substantial coverage in newspapers around the world.

 In Stockholm, a correspondent for the London newspaper The Times reported that the general reaction were of both surprise and joy: "The newspapers this morning express some surprise at the unexpected decision by the Swedish Academy to confer the Nobel Prize for Literature on the Indian poet Rabindranath Tagore.
 The choice, however, is hailed as a very happy one, and extracts are quoted from the English translation of the poet's work Gitanjali.

 The choice of Tagore was substantially recognised in The New York Times with several articles describing the previously "Entirely unknown outside of his own country" poet's quick rise to international fame and comparing him to Walt Whitman.

 The French newspaper Le Figaro said it was an surprise choice of "an author without - until now - any significant world reputation but with a central position in his Bengali home country."
 The British Daily Mail expressed a delighted reaction to the prize decision.